buh2003/SpikeSortingPCA_DBSCAN/README.md

-# Software designed to handle raw data formats exported to Matlab format from Labchart software.
+## Software designed to handle raw data formats exported to Matlab format from Labchart software.

 IMPORTANT: Export data in the following order: Raw trace, Force Trace, Displacement Trace.

 IMPORTANT: Select demo based on indenter used (GerlingIndenter, AuroraIndenter)

-# Demos are provided for each indenter (Aurora Indenter or Gerling Indenter):
+## Demos are provided for each indenter (Aurora Indenter or Gerling Indenter):

-AURORA INDENTER
+### AURORA INDENTER

 1) Spike_Sort_Demo_Aurora # Start here.
 This demo takes you through raw data processing, spike sorting, and data analysis

+2) Trial Averaging Demos (2 implemented for Aurora):

-2.1) TrialAveraging_Demo_DynamicStatic_Aurora # Use this demo next if you want to compare Dynamic and Static Firing Rates (skip if not)
+  - TrialAveraging_Demo_DynamicStatic_Aurora # Use this demo next if you want to compare Dynamic and Static Firing Rates (skip if not)

-2.2) TrialAveraging_Demo_meanFiringRate_Aurora # Use this demo instead if you want to analyze Mean Firing Rate (skip if not)
+  - TrialAveraging_Demo_meanFiringRate_Aurora # Use this demo instead if you want to analyze Mean Firing Rate (skip if not)

 3) SummaryFigureDemo_ForAurora # Use this demo to make a figure quality summary figure

-GERLING INDENTER
+### GERLING INDENTER

 1) Spike_Sort_Demo_GerlingIndenter # Start here.
 This demo takes you through raw data processing, spike sorting, and data analysis